Comic Book apps

 2014.
 ComiXology starts offering DRM-free backups of its digital comics

-Digital comics platform comiXology, which was acquired by Amazon in April, has introduced a new feature that allows users to download DRM-free backups of titles from select publishers.
-These backups can be stored and read offline at the user's convenience.
-Upon purchase, eligible comics can be downloaded as PDF or CBZ files (a compressed format for comic books).
-However, it's important to note that major comic book publishers like Marvel and DC have not made their titles available in DRM-free formats.
-Nevertheless, smaller publishers such as Image Comics, Dynamite Entertainment, and MonkeyBrain Comics have opted to participate in this offering.
-Additionally, authors who utilize comiXology's self-publishing platform, comiXology Submit, have the choice to make their titles available in DRM-free formats.
+Digital comics platform comiXology, which was acquired by Amazon in April, will now allow users to download DRM-free copies of titles from participating publishers, enabling them to store and read them offline.
+After purchasing, eligible comics can be downloaded as PDF or CBZ (a compressed format for comic books) files.
+The caveat is that the major comic book publishers, Marvel and DC, are not making their titles available DRM-free.
+However, smaller publishers — including Image Comics, Dynamite Entertainment and MonkeyBrain Comics — are participating.
+Authors using comiXology’s self-publishing platform, comiXology Submit, also have the option to make their titles available DRM-free.

 2014.
 Amazon acquires comic book ecosystem Comixology